uwctri/SchedulingCalendar/readme.md

 ### Missing Features

+* Resolve core bug.
+Not able to schedule.

 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
 * Setting to default the scheduled location to a static value or subject's assigned location
 * Filter Location dropdowns and search bar